AustinWood/code-brain/journal/ping_your_dyno.md

+# Dyno Coffee

+Even the best developers need to consistently consume coffee in order to keep doing their job.
+Your app's dyno is the same way 🐲 ☕

+Heroku's free hosting provides 550 dyno hours per month, or ~18.3 hours per day.
+Follow these instructions to write a script that pings your dyno every 15 minutes to prevent it from falling asleep, with the exception of a specified bedtime.

+## Install Node's `http` library

 In the Terminal, navigate to your project's directory and install Node's `http` library:
 `npm install --save http`

+## Add script to entry.jsx

 ```javascript
 var http = require("http");